yogurt-foundation/yogurt-css-documentation/docs/flexbox/flex.md

 ## Flex

-Utilities for controlling how flex items both grow and shrink.
+Utilities for manipulating how flex items both grow and shrink.

 ### Usage